 - A piping bag fitted with a Wilton 4B tip

-- A small amount of fondant – about a 2-inch ball of pink colored fondant, and a 1/2-inch ball of white fondant for the cactus flower
+- Fondant: about a 2" ball of pink, and a ½" ball of white

 - An offset spatula to crumb coat your cake

-Good, you’re all covered in buttercream!
-Don’t worry too much about it not looking perfect.
+Don't worry too much about it not looking perfect.
 If you were to cover this cake with fondant, you would want to smooth it out better and achieve some nice edges.
-But since we’re going to be piping “spikes” all over, we needn’t worry about it!
+But since we're going to be piping "spikes" all over, we needn't worry about it.

-Starting at the bottom, pipe rows of “spikes” upward by squeezing out buttercream, forming a drop-star/spike.
+Starting at the bottom, pipe rows of "spikes" upward by squeezing out buttercream, forming a drop-star/spike.
 Continue piping the entire exterior of the cake.
-For the top, continue to pipe “spikes” until the entire cake, sides and top, are covered.
+For the top, continue to pipe "spikes" until the entire cake — sides and top — is covered.